simonsdave/clair-cicd/README.md

 Enter ```clair-cicd's``` whitelists.

-Whitelists are json documents which allow security analysts to influence ```assess-image-risk.sh``` vulnerability assessment.
+Whitelists are json documents which allow security analysts to influence ```assess-image-risk.sh``` risk assessment.
 Whitelist expectations:

 * maintained by security analyst **not** service engineer
-* checked into source code control and appropriate change management process used to make changes (code reviews, feature branches, etc)
+* checked into source code control and appropriate change management processes are used to make changes (code reviews, feature branches, etc)

 ### Adding a Service Profile